Qazeer/InfoSec-Notes/L7/445_SMB/Methodology.md

 *Agent Ransack*

 The `Agent Ransack` GUI file searching tool can be used to conduct `grep` like searches using the current Windows user identity and access rights.
 Both file names or content can be searched, and one or multiple local or remote locations may be specified.

+`Agent Ransack` presents the advantage of displaying 4 lines surrounding the hits and allowing easy access to files through the Windows explorer and any other application defined in the context menu of the local system.

 The tool supports regex use, such as follow: